Industries That Need Websites the Most

 Simple!
 By developing a website.

 Tidio says that over 2.14 billion people are gravitating towards online shopping.
 In the last five years, 40% of users have shifted their purchase patterns to online.
+That shift alone answers the question: what businesses need websites today?
+Retailers top the list.

 But why online when we still have local stores and malls everywhere?